The Importance of Regular Dock and Door Repair

 At Fraza, the free fleet management tool we provide all customers to track service spend on every truck is also used for the dock and door division of our company.
 Our dock and door customers can see every dollar that goes into broken equipment, avoidable damage repairs and equipment replacements.
 This tool is designed to help you better understand where every dollar is going and how we can save your team more money in the long run.

-If you’re interested in learning more about how you can partner with me and our dock and door team to improve efficiencies in your warehouse and minimize downtime, or sign up for a free consultation, you can contact us on our website!
+If you’re interested in learning more about how you can partner with me and save 10% on PMs, or sign up for a free consultation, you can contact us on our website!